phovea/phovea.github.io/contributors/getting_started.md

 6. Run `yo phovea:init-app` and follow the prompts.
 This initializes a new client app.
 7. `cd ..`

 If you have an existing phovea client side app, you can just clone that repository into this directory.
+If your existing repository was a client-only repository, make sure to update the client only flag in `"clientOnly": false,`

 Create the server side as follows: